manerajona/kotlin-quarkus-demo/README.md

 ./gradlew build -Dquarkus.native.enabled=true -Dquarkus.native.container-build=true
 ```

-You can then execute your native executable with: `./build/labseq-1.0-SNAPSHOT-runner`
+You can then execute your native executable with: `./build/kotlin-quarkus-demo-1.0.0-SNAPSHOT-runner`

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/gradle-tooling.

 ## Related Guides

-- Mutiny ([guide](https://quarkus.io/guides/mutiny-primer)): Write reactive applications with the modern Reactive
-  Programming library Mutiny
-- RESTEasy Classic Mutiny ([guide](https://quarkus.io/guides/resteasy#reactive)): Mutiny support for RESTEasy Classic
-  server
-- REST Jackson ([guide](https://quarkus.io/guides/rest#json-serialisation)): Jackson serialization support for Quarkus
-  REST.
-This extension is not compatible with the quarkus-resteasy extension, or any of the extensions that depend on it
+- REST ([guide](https://quarkus.io/guides/rest)): A Jakarta REST implementation utilizing build time processing and Vert.x.
+This extension is not compatible with the quarkus-resteasy extension, or any of the extensions that depend on it.
-- Kotlin ([guide](https://quarkus.io/guides/kotlin)): Write your services in Kotlin

 ## Provided Code